 JOYCE: The government has not, however.
 So quake engineer Andre Filiatrault at the University of Buffalo has organized quake seminars for Haitian engineers.
 Filiatrault says most of the masonry buildings he's seen in Haiti cannot handle the side to side shaking that a quake creates.
 The walls develop cracks and then holes.

-Mr. ANDRE FILIATRAULT (University of Buffalo): And if you have too much of a hole in the wall, then it can't support the slab above, and that's where all these slabs collapse on top of each other, which we call pancake collapse.
+ANDRE FILIATRAULT: And if you have too much of a hole in the wall, then it can't support the slab above, and that's where all these slabs collapse on top of each other, which we call pancake collapse.

 JOYCE: Filiatrault says you can fix that cheaply with something called confined masonry.
 You build a cinder block wall and at each end the blocks are set like a vertical row of teeth, with every other one missing.
 Then you pour concrete down and over that row of teeth to make vertical columns that anchor the wall.

-Mr. ROGER BILHAM (Seismologist, University of Colorado): You can go to a collapsed building with a hammer or a screwdriver and test the quality of the cement.
+ROGER BILHAM: You can go to a collapsed building with a hammer or a screwdriver and test the quality of the cement.
 If you can put your screwdriver in and write your name in it, obviously the cement is completely inadequate.